 Did you know the house you choose can influence the insurance premium you pay?
 Here are some things to consider:

 - Hot tubs and swimming pools.
 Although a fun addition to your new home, you may need to carry more liability insurance if you have a hot tub or swimming pool.
-Learn more about pool insurance here.
+Learn more about pool insurance at our pool insurance blog post.

 - Urban or Rural.
 Depending on your provider, your home can be in one of the following three categories for fire protection: